Dynasty's Congress party punished in Indian state elections

 In Delhi, the one state which saw a three-way contest, the BJP's likely victory after 15 years of Congress rule was tempered by an unexpectedly strong showing by the new anti-corruption Aam Aadmi (Common Man) Party, which could deny it the majority required to rule.

-Supporters of the new party celebrated outside its headquarters, waving brooms to symbolize sweeping out rotten politicians after years of spectacular corruption scandals.
+Supporters of the new party celebrated outside its headquarters, waving brooms to symbolise sweeping out rotten politicians after years of spectacular corruption scandals.

 Final results were expected by early evening for the elections in Delhi, Chhattisgarh, Madhya Pradesh and Rajasthan.